 Modern engines use heated oxygen sensors that are designed to get to temperature quickly.
 The heating elements inside these sensors help minimize the amount of time the system is in an open loop with a fixed rich mixture.

-When the heater in the sensor reaches operating temperature, the oxygen sensor begins to respond to the oxygen content of the air around it.
+When the heater in the sensor reaches operating temperature, the oxygen sensor begins to respond to the air’s oxygen content around it.
 If it takes too long for this operation to kick in, the P0135 trouble code will trigger.
 It specifically points you toward oxygen sensor 1 on bank 1.

 The powertrain control module tests the heaters inside the oxygen sensors periodically to ensure they’re operating correctly.
 If these tests detect either a short circuit or too much resistance, this will also trigger the P0135 trouble code.